aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 - Identify the resources in your organization and accounts; such as Amazon S3 buckets or IAM roles; that are shared with an external entity: `./prowler -c extra769`
 - Find resources exposed to the internet: `./prowler -g group17`

+### Logging and CodeCommit Events
+- [Monitor AWS CodeCommit events in EventBridge](https://docs.aws.amazon.com/codecommit/latest/userguide/monitoring-events.html), which delivers a stream of real-time data.
+These events are the same as those that appear in Amazon CloudWatch Events, which delivers a near real-time stream of system events that describe changes in AWS resources.
+- [Create a CloudTrail trail to enable continuous delivery of CodeCommit events to an S3 bucket](https://docs.aws.amazon.com/codecommit/latest/userguide/integ-cloudtrail.html).
+CloudTrail captures all API calls for CodeCommit as events.

+### DLP Alerts

+Implementing a DLP solution may provide additional detection capabilities and alerts.
+Details are available from the DLP solution provider.

 ## Escalation Procedures
 - `Who is monitoring the logs/alerts, receiving them and acting upon each?`
 - `Who gets notified when an alert is discovered?`